swiftlang/swift-evolution/proposals/mmmm-distributed-actor-isolation.md

 distributed actor Worker {
-  typealias ActorSystem = CodableDistributedActorSystem
-  // inferred: typealias SerializationRequirement = SpecificActorSystem.SerializationRequirement
+  typealias ActorSystem = CodableDistributedActorSystem typealias SerializationRequirement = SpecificActorSystem.SerializationRequirement
   //																 = Codable
 }
 ```

-It is possible, albeit not recommended, to keep the `SerializationRequirement` as `Any` in which case no additional checks are performed on distributed methods.
+It is possible, albeit not recommended, to disable this checking by setting the `SerializationRequirement` to `Any` in which case no additional checks are performed on distributed methods.

-This section will discuss the implications of the SerializationRequirement on distributed method declarations.
+This section will discuss the implications of the `SerializationRequirement` on distributed method declarations.

 A serialization requirement means that all parameter types and return type of a distributed method must conform to the requirement.
 With the `CodableDistributedActorSystem` in mind, let us write a few methods and see how this works: